id key definitions in EML

 "example_id_system_scope_future.xml" does not parse in EML 2.1.0 but we suggest

 it would parse if this feature is added.
 The same id, janedoe, is used twice,

 but with different scopes.
 The use of that id in a reference raises the issue

 Is that clarification accurate?

-#9 Updated by Margaret O'Brien almost 7 years ago
+#9 Updated by Margaret O'Brien about 7 years ago

 This would also mean that only ids with the scope="document" could be used in <references>, since ids with scope="systeM" might not be unique, and unique ids for referencing is very reasonable.